AnthonyKim89/react-ui/docs/APPS.md

 Every control app may expect to get the following input props:

 * `assetId` - `number`
 * `onUpdateParams` - `function` - a callback prop that the control app is given when it wants to update the page parameters.
 The callback takes one arguments, which is an object of parameter keys and values.
+When a control app wants to remove a parameter, it should include it in the object with a `null` value.
 * Additionally, control apps will receive as props all parameters from the location query string.
 These are typically populated from control apps.
 This means any params that the control app sets using `onUpdateParams` are reflected back to it as props.

 For example, if a control app calls `onUpdateParams({time: '2016-12-31'})`, a query parameter `?time=2016-12-31` will appear for the current page URL.
 (This means all parameters set by control apps are bookmarkable and linkable.)
 The parameter is then fed to all UI and control apps on the page - they will all receive a `time` prop whose value is `2016-12-31`.

+**Note:** The `time` parameter is also a special case, since when it is present, UI apps will *not* be subscribed to real-time data.
+Instead, the data is assumed to be historical, non-realtime data, which is just fetched from `corva-api`.
+This allows a control app to switch all the UI apps on the screen between historical and live data: When you want historical data, set the `time` parameter with a ISO-8601 timestamp.
+When you want real-time data, don't set the `time` parameter (or re-set it to `null`).

 ## UI App Settings